-10.4 cavity2d
+10.3 cavity2d and cavity3d

-This 2D example illustrates a flow in a rectangular, lid-driven cavity.
-It also shows how to use the XML parameter files and has an example description file for OpenGPI.
+This example illustrates a flow in a cuboid, lid-driven cavity.
+The 2D version also shows how to use the XML parameter files and has an example description file for OpenGPI.
+This example is available in two different versions for sequential and parallel use.